UBC-MDS/HAM_Python/Contributing.md

 ### Attribute

-We all agrees with the contributing from [Factory Bot Rail](https://github.com/thoughtbot/factory_bot_rails/blob/master/CONTRIBUTING.md)
+The maintainers all agree with the contributing guidelines from [Factory Bot Rail](https://github.com/thoughtbot/factory_bot_rails/blob/master/CONTRIBUTING.md)